Vedantk910/react_news_app/README.md

 This News App is powered by the GNews public API and provides users with the latest news articles from around the world.
 The app offers a user-friendly interface where news articles are organized by categories, allowing users to easily browse and read articles of their interest.

-## Features
+Name- Vedant Khemraj KondeGithub link for the deployed React News app (Assignment) - https://github.com/Vedantk910/react_news_app
+ASSIGNMENT DETAILS: “News App with
+Firebase Integration”

-- **Category-based News**: The app categorizes news articles into various categories, including entertainment, business, sports, technology, health, science, and more.
-Users can click on a category to view articles specific to that category.

-- **Search News**: The app includes a search bar that enables users to search for specific news articles.
-Users can enter keywords related to the news they are interested in, and the app will display relevant articles based on the search query.

-- **Article Details**: Each article is displayed with a title, description, publication date, channel, and a link to visit the source website.
-This ensures that users can get a comprehensive understanding of the news article before deciding to read more.

-- **Responsive Design**: The app is designed to be responsive, providing a seamless experience across different screen sizes and devices.
+All the features that were mentioned in the assignment are included in the websiteWebsite Linkhttps://5minnews.netlify.app/News AppThis News App is powered by the GNews public API and provides users with the latest news articles from around the world.
+The app offers a user-friendly interface where news articles are organized by categories, allowing users to easily browse and read articles of their interest.FeaturesCategory-based News: The app categorizes news articles into various categories, including entertainment, business, sports, technology, health, science, and more.
+Users can click on a category to view articles specific to that category.Search News: The app includes a search bar that enables users to search for specific news articles.
+Users can enter keywords related to the news they are interested in, and the app will display relevant articles based on the search query.Article Details: Each article is displayed with a title, description, publication date, channel, and a link to visit the source website.
+This ensures that users can get a comprehensive understanding of the news article before deciding to read more.Responsive Design: The app is designed to be responsive, providing a seamless experience across different screen sizes and devices.
 Whether users access the app from their desktop, tablet, or smartphone, the interface will adapt smoothly to fit their device.
+Favorite Articles: Allow users to mark articles as favorites, and store theirpreferences in Fire base for persistence.
+This can be done by tapping on a heart icon on the top- right of the list items or the details view page

+ State management: Use some state management tools

+Offline Support: Implement caching mechanisms to allow user store ad previously fetched news article seven when they are offline.

+ Design and UI/UX: Pay attention to app design and create a user-friendly interface.

 ## Technologies Used